-On the M18 platform, new Milwaukee High Output battery packs let cordless tools achieve the power output of corded tools.
+On the M18 platform, newer Milwaukee High Output battery packs let cordless tools achieve the power output of corded tools.
 It’s unlikely we’ll see new 21700 lithium-ion battery cells in the M12 platform due to the limited form factor.
 Still, these 12V tools prioritize ergonomics and weight reduction above pure power output and runtime.
-Milwaukee continues to innovate their M12 battery line by allowing more capacity within the same form factor.
+Milwaukee continues to innovate its M12 battery line by allowing more capacity within the same form factor.

 RedLink Plus Intelligence